 In December 2021, the Company entered into an exclusive, perpetual, royalty free, technology license agreement for use in a particular research and development project that requires total payments of approximately \$4.2 million payable in three installments due in 2022 and 2023.
 The Company accounted for the purchase as a research and development expense as it was determined to have no alternative future use.
-As of June 30, 2023 and December 31, 2022, the outstanding balance was approximately \$1.4 million and \$1.3 million, respectively, which was included in accrued expenses and other current liabilities on the condensed consolidated balance sheets.
+As of September 30, 2023, there was no outstanding balance as the Company satisfied its last installment payment during the three months ended September 30, 2023.
+As of December 31, 2022, the outstanding balance was approximately \$1.3 million which was included in accrued expenses and other current liabilities on the condensed consolidated balance sheets.